adrianromano/adrianromano.github.io/_pages/about.md

 - Data Science for Business , IBM
 - Big Data Fundamentals, IBM

-In addition to that, I also have been taking part in some projects competitions on Kaggle during my leisure time as a hobby.
+In addition to that, I have also been taking part in projects competitions on Kaggle during my leisure time as a hobby.

-Outside of my technical nerdy life, I also have other hobbies of playing fingerstyle guitar, pick up basketball, snowboarding and video games (Currently plays God of War on PS4 and Legend of Zelda: Breath of the Wild on Nintendo Switch) !
+Outside of my technical nerdy life, I have other hobbies too including playing fingerstyle guitar, pick up basketball, snowboarding and video games (Currently plays God of War on PS4 and Legend of Zelda: Breath of the Wild on Nintendo Switch) !

 I also do have future plans and goals, some of them include: